-Demand Factor Road Asse ets Holdings 99.1 km of Roads187 km Kerb and G 187 km Kerb and Guttering 187 km Footpaths Cycle ways (not previously classed as a 187 km Footpaths Cycle ways (not previously classed as a 188 Signs 4947 Sign posts Available Data A condition assessment of roads assets was undertaken in 2017 and footpaths were inspected in 2017 using buggy inspection on all footpaths.
-The current condition and estimated remaining useful life of the asset groups was based on the following: Roads surface Visual inspection Footpaths Visual/buggy inspection Bridges and culverts Visual inspection Other transport assets Visual inspection Condition is measured using a 1-5 rating system Roads pavement Visual inspection Kerb and Guttering Visual inspection Signs and Lines Visual inspection Condition Rating Sealed Roads Other road assets Footpaths Bulk earthworks Kerb & Gutter Bridges 1 16% 13% 29% 100% 0% 15% Condition Data 2 14% 55% 45% 0% 99% 10% 3 70% 32% 26% 0% 1.0% 75% 4 0% 0% 0% 0% 0% 0% 5 0% 0% 0% 0% 0% 0% Main Findings Ongoing restoration of of the road surface caus ed by the service utility c ompanies maintaining their as: , eatest impact on Council's over-all road asset conditions.
-Budget Implications Ongoing restoration of the road surface caused by the service utility companies maintaining their assets will continue to pose the greatest impact on Council's over-all road asset conditions.
+Demand Factor Road Asse rts Council provides a ro bad and footpath netwo ork throughout the Stratl nfield Council area comprising Holdings 99.1 km of Roads 187 km Kerb and Guttering 179 km Footpaths Cycle ways (not previously classed as a road asset) 15 Bridges 15 Bridges 5 shared bridges 5 shared bridges 5 shared bridges 5 488 Signs 4947 Sign posts Available Data A condition assessment of roads assets was undertaken in 2017 and footpaths were inspected in 2017 using buggy inspection on all footpaths.
+The current condition and estimated remaining useful life of the asset groups was based on the following: Roads surface Visual inspection Footpaths Visual/buggy inspection Bridges and culverts Visual inspection Other transport assets Visual inspection Condition is measured using a 1-5 rating system Condition Rating Sealed Roads Other road assets Footpaths Bulk earthworks Kerb & Gutter Bridges 1 16% 13% 29% 100% 0% 15% Condition Data 2 14% 55% 45% 0% 99% 10% 3 70% 32% 26% 0% 1.0% 75% 4 0% 0% 0% 0% 0% 0% 5 0% 0% 0% 0% 0% 0% Main Findings Generally, Council's roads assets are fully utilised and provided in accordance with industry design and safety standards where relevant.
+Ongoing restoration of the road surface caused by the service utility companies maintaining their assets will continue to pose the greatest impact on Council's over-all road asset conditions.
 Overall residents perceive roads as a very important asset and are somewhat satisfied with the performance and delivery of the asset.
+Budget Implications Overall residents perceive roads as a very important asset and are somewhat satisfied with the performance and delivery of the asset.
 Maintenance expenditure levels are considered adequate to meet current community levels of service.
 Restoration work is undertaken to restore the assets following work on or under the asset carried out by others e.g. utilities companies.
 The restoration works are fully funded by the organisation that carried out the work on or under the road.
 The estimated expenditure for maintenance and renewals on road assets is to remain at existing levels.
-All new asset expenditure will effectively be funded from grants and / or developer contributions.
-Section 7 - Financial Forecasts details the asset expenditure over the life of this strategy.
+All new asset expenditure will effectively be funded from grants and / or developer contributions, Section 7 - Financial Forecasts details the asset expenditure over the life of this strategy.
 An ongoing works program will be developed to ensure optimal asset renewal expenditure, to achieve the adopted network service levels.
-It is anticipated that the financial projections oc rerierred in th is men this approach o n an annual basis and as
+It is anticipated that the financial projections will be reviewed in line with this approach on an annual basis and as required.